tintinguy01/swiss-space/README.md

 In this portfolio, you'll discover:

-- Interactive cards showcasing my professional experience and skills
+- Interactive cards on a dynamic workspace showcasing my professional experience and skills
 - Creative projects I've built with various technologies
 - My educational background bridging aerospace engineering and software development
 - A direct way to contact me and start a conversation about potential collaboration